logscope/.github/profile/README.md

 # LogScope

-LogScope supports analysis of event streams, such as e.g. telemetry streams from spacecraft and planetary rovers.
+LogScope supports analysis of event streams.
 The tool takes as input a specification of the properties that an event stream must satisfy, as well as an event stream, and produces as output a report on violations of the specification.
 LogScope can be applied in <em>online</em> mode, monitoring an application as it executes, or offline, reading the event stream from a log file.
 During online monitoring of a C or C++ application, feedback to the monitored application is feasible as the monitoring engine is implemented in C++.